(1) The Independent Supervisor may require an Auditor General—

 (b) to give the Independent Supervisor, at such times or in respect of such periods as it may specify in writing, such information as is so specified.

-(2) The notices and information required to be given must be such as the Independent Supervisor may reasonably require for the exercise of the functions conferred on it by or
+(2) The notices and information required to be given must be such as the Independent Supervisor may reasonably require for the exercise

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.